4paradigm/OpenMLDB/docs/en/integration/deploy_integration/OpenMLDB_Byzer_taxi.md

 register LinearRegression.`/model/taxi-trip` as taxi_trip_model_predict;
 ```

-### 2.9 Real-time predictive testing
+### 2.9 Real-Time Predictive Testing

 Typically, real-time feature prediction is driven by real-time data.
 For the convenience of this demonstration, we will still perform "real-time feature computation + prediction" in the Notebook.
-We will use the [Python environment](https://docs.byzer.org/#/byzer-lang/zh-cn/python/env) for real-time feature computation by using the requirements file.
+We will use the [Python Environment](https://docs.byzer.org/#/byzer-lang/en-us/) for real-time feature computation by using the requirements file.

 ```
 pyarrow==4.0.1